-Pickled daikon (kimchi) is a traditional Korean speciality.
+Pickled daikon (kimchi) is a traditional Korean specialty.

-Radishes may contain goitrogens, plant-based compounds found in cruciferous and Brassica family vegetables like cauliflower, broccoli, etc. Goitrogens may cause swelling of thyroid gland and should be avoided in individuals with thyroid dysfunction.
+Radishes may contain goitrogens, plant-based compounds found in Cruciferous and Brassica family vegetables like cauliflower, broccoli, etc. Goitrogens may cause swelling of the thyroid gland and should be avoided in individuals with thyroid dysfunction.
 However, they may be used liberally in healthy persons.
 (Medical disclaimer).